 Bioethics Internship Seminar—Health Policy and Administration

-Bioethics Internship Seminar—Health Policy and Administration: The Center for Health Humanities and Ethics currently offers approximately ten graduate/undergraduate Health Policy and Administration internships each spring semester.
+Bioethics Internship Seminar—Health Policy and Administration: The Center for Health Humanities and Ethics currently offers approximately ten graduate/undergraduate Health Policy and Administration internships.
+The internship course is usually offered in the Spring, but will be offered in FALL 2021.
 This internship experience and related seminar are designed to provide students with experience in discerning and analyzing ethical issues pertaining to institutional policies and operations as they arise in healthcare settings.
 Each student spends several hours a week in an administrative sector of the University of Virginia Health System (the same setting throughout the semester) under the mentorship of a health care professional, legal professional, or administrator engaged in that setting.
 Past placements have matched students with mentors working in quality and performance improvement, risk management, hospital operations, the long-term acute care hospital, the pharmacy, the institutional review board, and the financial office, among other settings.

 The course is open to graduate students in public health sciences, nursing, law, and other relevant fields as well as to well-prepared fourth-year undergraduate students with extensive prior study of bioethics.
 Students are expected to have some background knowledge of bioethics methods and common questions.
 The combination of students from various disciplines and professions creates a rich environment for the sharing of observations and analysis relating to field placements.